zedzedzed/Toggle-Toolbar/README.md

 If you have a ? in the URL already, swap it with a &

-This plugin is WordPress Network compatible - that is, you can enable it network wide.
+This plugin differentiates itself by having a zero footprint.
+It does not leave any visible buttons, add any extra javascripts or CSS styles.
+It is also WordPress Network compatible - that is, you can enable it network wide.

 Collaborate, participate, or fork this plugin on [Github](https://github.com/zedzedzed/toggle-toolbar).